parth-pandey2030/prism/README.md

 Prism provides:
 - support for easy, yet complex, mathematical computations
 - a nice Julia-based plotting library
+- fast computation using C, C++, and Julia

 # Download and configure
 Download options are not ready yet.
 Please wait!